Franisz/zUtilities/README.md

   - This feature can be disabled in `gothic.ini` with `TrampleMeatbugs` option.

-- Allows to highlight munition used by currently equipped ranged weapon.
+- Highlights munition used by currently equipped ranged weapon.

   - This feature can be disabled in `gothic.ini` with `ActivateUsedMunition` option.

-- Allows to see on the status bars how much hovered item will heal.
+- Displays on the status bars how much hovered item will heal.

   - Heal value is based on the `count` value of the item associated with the `text` that is equal to the original recovery string variables `NAME_BONUS_HP` and `NAME_BONUS_MANA`.
   - This feature can be disabled in `gothic.ini` with `RecoveryVisualization` option.